BhaanuG/G-Bhaanu/README.md

   # G Bhaanu

   This is a code bundle for G Bhaanu.
-The original project is available at https://www.figma.com/design/gTjn5IHcc8UW7sOXvvymU2/G-Bhaanu.
+The portfolio build for me.
   ## Running the code

   Run `npm i` to install the dependencies.